thomazbastiaanssen/kronos/README.md

 The two figure functions, `gg_kronos_circle()` and `gg_kronos_sinusoid()`, are designed to be fully compatible with ggplot2 and therefore are fully customisable.
-We recommend packages ggpubr or ggprism for producing publication-grade figures (all sinusoid figures produced in our publications with kronos have been formatted using ggprism).
-Below is an example of some of the customisation options available through ggplot2.
+Below is an example of how one could customise kronos plots using ggplot2 syntax

 ``` r
 gg_kronos_circle(output2) +